Khongchai/dynamic_routes/README.md

 # Dynamic Routes

 Dynamic Routes is a library that lets you specify in advance which routes should be shown and in what order.
+This is invaluable for flow management -- when you want some routes to show, or their order swapped, based on some information that you obtain during runtime.

-This is invaluable when you manage your flow and would like some routes to show, or order to be swapped, based on some information that you obtain during runtime.
+_This method assumes your pages don't depend on any data from other pages.
+Technically, they can still read one another's data, but that becomes a problem when the order of your pages get swapped, or some pages are conditionally removed from the navigation array._

 # Overview

 _Note: I'll be using the words Widget, Page, and Route interchangeably_

-This library comprises of two main parts, the _Initiator_, and the _Participator_.
+This library comprises two main parts, the _Initiator_, and the _Participator_.

 We can begin by marking the participating page with the _DynamicRoutesParticipator_ mixin.
 This would give that component access to the dynamicRoutesParticipator instance that is tied to the